Use a braille display with Apple TV

 In Settings on Apple TV, go to General > Accessibility > VoiceOver > Braille, then do any of the following:

 Select Output or Input, then select Contracted, Uncontracted Eight-dot, or Uncontracted Six-dot.

-Select Status Cell, then select Left or Right.
+Select Automatic Translation, then select On or Off.

-Select Braille Code, then select a language option.
+Select Braille Tables, then select a table or choose Add Braille Table.